 The site held up pretty well on Thursday with most of the traffic coming from the post being circulated around Facebook and Twitter.
 On Friday this happened:

 — Smashing Magazine (@smashingmag) November 14, 2013

 Shortly afterwards Google Analytics showed that the site had more than 800 active visitors, serving 200 page views per minute.
 This continued for a number of hours into the night and amazingly the site stayed up.

 While I can’t claim that what I wrote is particularly authoritative I’m glad that it at least provoked discussion.
 As many people pointed out – the points I raised are not unique to Japan alone but can generally be applied to much of Asia.
-The article has subsequently been translated into Japanese, Chinese, Vietnamese, Thai, and Russian, perhaps showing a self-awareness which I had not expected.
+The article has subsequently been translated into Japanese, Chinese, Vietnamese and Thai, perhaps showing a self-awareness which I had not expected.